 Yes, I’m still a human.
 I get trapped in my comfort zone and try to get things done as quickly as possible.
 I’m just used to my usual routine, and I forget to try new “tricks”.
 However, when I have time I usually promise myself to try something new and I even write down some new ideas for the future.

 That usually happens when I’m rushing with my shoot.
-Sometimes I’m just a little bit too hungry, or I have planned too many tasks for my day.
+Sometimes I’m just hangry, or I have planned too many tasks for my day.
 So, I try to get things done as quickly as possible.
 However, I still forget to double check the focus with 100% zoom.
-Usually, I notice my mistakes when I’m editing, and I might be mad at myself for doing that.
+Above all, I notice my mistakes when I’m editing, and I might be mad at myself for doing that.

 I usually use the back-button for my focus (AF-L).
 That’s one of the best things I discovered once I started to notice my focus problems.

 Sometimes I place the food too close to my backdrop.
-So, I lose the depth of field that is really important in photography.
-For example, here I placed the ice cream a little bit too close to the backdrop, and I missed the depth of field on the image.
+Therefore, I lose the depth of field that is really important in photography.
+For example, here I placed the ice cream a little bit too close to the backdrop.
+As a result, I missed the depth of field on the image.

 I forget to check my details and make sure that everything in the image is where it needs to be.
 I’m sure that fingerprints or dust doesn’t need to be there.

 There is no excuse for me to miss the horizon.
 Seriously, sometimes I just forget to check my level on the camera, and I still make this kind of mistake.
 That’s just embarrassing.
-I can always fix it in my Adobe Lightroom, but honestly, that’s just carelessness.
-I will lose so much data that it’s just BAD.
+I can always fix it in my Adobe Lightroom, but honestly, that’s just carelessness & my food blog photography fail.
+As a result, I will lose so much data and that it’s just BAD.